-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

 During 2021-22 departments prioritised their curriculums to ensure they were diverse, knowledge rich with a considered approach to sequencing of key knowledge and skills, and that they embedded metacognitive strategies in day-to-day teaching.
 Workbooks were (and will continue to be) developed and utilised to support all students in lessons as well as ensuring they have vital resources which help them access their learning.
 During 2022-23 we had a collective focus on revision in order to cultivate strong learning dispositions in all of our students thus creating self-regulated learners.
-This consistent approach across the school has without a doubt contributed to the outcomes we achieved in summer 2023 which exceeded those in 2019.
+This consistent approach across the school has without a doubt contributed to the outcomes we achieved in summer 202,3 which exceeded those in 2019.
 Our overall Progress 8 score was 0.46 and in 2019 it was -0.01.
-The Progress 8 score for PP students was -0.18 in 2022; in 2019 it was -0.26.
+The Progress 8 score for PP students was - 0.18 in 2022; in 2019 it was -0.26.
 The Progress 8 for non-PP in 2023 was 0.61 so it is important we work to continue to close this gap.
+Our PP students were well resourced and well supported for their revision.
+We also opened up spaces for students to quietly study with teaches on hand for any guidance where necessary.

 58% of PP students achieved a grade of 4 or more in English and Maths vs 83% of non-PP students.
 36% of PP students achieved a grade 5 or more in English and Maths vs 62% of non-PP students.
-Further attention will need to be given in these core subjects to close the gap between PP and non-PP. Our overall ALPs score for PP students was a pleasing 3 in 2023 compared to a 6 in 2019.
+Further attention will need to be given in these core subjects to close the gap between PP and non-PP and we will broaden our one to one tutoring offer as well as focus teacher's attention in lessons on supporting our PP students.
+Our overall ALPs score for PP students was a pleasing 3 in 2023 compared to a 6 in 2019.